 Edward Carl Lewis

 Edward Carl "Ed" Lewis was born November 2, 1882, in Waupaca, Waupaca Co., WI, and died November 12, 1968, in Fargo, Cass Co., ND, at age 86.
-He was the son of Gustav Larsson Lewis of Fröbbestorp, Torsås, Kalmar lan, Smaland, Sweden, and Julianne Marie Anderson of Tisvilde, Denmark.
+Buried in Holy Cross Cemetery, Fargo, Cass Co., ND.
+He is the son of Gustaf Larsson of Fröbbestorp, Kalmar Co., Sweden, and Julianne Marie Anderson of Tisvilde, Denmark.

-Carrie Ley was born August 4, 1889, in Green Bay, Brown Co., WI, and died December 22, 1959, in the Village of New Leipzig, Grant Co., ND, at age 70.
-She was the daughter of John Baptist Leye of Rockland Twp., Brown Co., WI, and Appallene Vande Avond of Belgium.
+Carrie Lye was born August 4, 1889, in Green Bay, Brown Co., WI, and died December 22, 1959, in the City of New Leipzig, Grant Co., ND, at age 70.
+Buried in Saint Johns Cemetery, New Leipzig, Grant Co., ND.
+She is the daughter of John Baptist Leye of Rockland Twp., Brown Co., WI, and Appallene "Pauline" Vanden Avond of Belgium.
+Appallene's parents are Mr. and Mrs. Henry Vanden Avond, who lived in Prebel, WI, in 1887.
+Henry died in 1937.

-Edward Carl "Ed" Lewis and Carrie Ley were married 1912 in Green Bay, Brown Co., WI.
+Edward Carl "Ed" Lewis and Carrie Lye were married Wednesday, January 17, 1912, in Green Bay, Brown Co., WI.

-Edward Carl "Ed" Lewis and Carrie (Ley) Lewis had one child:
+Edward Carl "Ed" Lewis and Carrie (Lye) Lewis had one child:

 TIMELINE